 - 1990 UK ALBUM CHART PEAK: #4, certified Platinum by the BPI.

 - POP RESCUE COST: £1.00 from an RSPCA charity store.

-Based on all of the Whitney Houston albums that we have reviewed so far, we are able to calculate her average album score as 4.33 out of 5.
+Based on all of the Whitney Houston albums we have reviewed so far, we can calculate her average album score as 4.33 out of 5.